nolanhergert/HeadlightBlocker/README.md

   * NHSTA dataset (what does it say??): [https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/CRSS/2021/](https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/CRSS/)

 ## Target Customers
+### Early Adopters, Short-Term
   *

+### Long-term
+  * With a custom/expensive order of a "worse" polarizer that has better transmissibility, can approach much more of night-time driving market.
+Default polarizer is decent transmissivity, but final darkness is not necessary for 99% of situations.
   * All-day drivers/motorcycle/bicyclists/pilots/police/trucks either going into the morning/evening sun and can't use a fully-blocking visor but still need to see details
   * Athletes in the sun:
  [![2024 MLB Sun Causing Dropped Ball](http://img.youtube.com/vi/ILB3RLGkgXA/0.jpg)](http://www.youtube.com/watch?v=ILB3RLGkgXA "2024 MLB Sun Causing Dropped Ball")